Diplomacy in the American Revolutionary War: U.S. ministers abroad

 In 1784, the British allowed trade with the United States but forbade some American food exports to the West Indies, while British exports to America reached £3.7 million, and imports only £750,000.
 This imbalance caused a shortage of gold in the U.S. In 1784, New York-based merchants opened the China trade, followed by Salem, Boston, Philadelphia.

 In 1785, John Adams was appointed first minister to the Court of St James's (Great Britain), and Jefferson replaced Franklin as minister to France.

 In 1789, the Jay–Gardoqui Treaty granted Spain the exclusive right to navigate the Mississippi River for 30 years, but was not ratified because of opposition from Western states.

 George Washington appointed John Quincy Adams United States Ambassador to the Netherlands in 1794, and to Portugal in 1796.

 John Adams in 1797 appointed his son John Quincy Adams as Minister to Prussia.
 There, Adams signed the renewal of the very liberal Prussian-American Treaty of Amity and Commerce after negotiations with Prussian Foreign Minister Count Karl-Wilhelm Finck von Finckenstein.

 France

 In 1793, a worldwide war erupted between Great Britain and France, and their respective allies.
 In April, George Washington issued a proclamation announcing the neutrality of the United States in the conflict among the belligerent nations of Europe.

+In 1797, the XYZ Affair erupted, with the humiliation of the United States government by French diplomats, leading to the threat of war with France, and ultimately the Quasi-War, an undeclared naval war from 1798 to 1800.

-America remained neutral until 1812, did business with both sides, and was harassed by both sides.
+America remained neutral between Britain and France until the War of 1812, did business with both sides, and was harassed by both sides.